 A surficial layer of reworked native or engineered fill was encountered in all boreholes advanced at the Site.
-The Site has undergone grade alterations throughout since the 2018 geotechnical investigation conducted by Cambium.
-The earthworks generally consisted of the import and placement of engineered fill throughout the Site.
-Cambium conducted full time inspection and compaction testing during the placement of engineered fill in 2019 and 2020 (Cambium reference number: 7468-002).
-The inspection reports, fill placement locations, and compaction testing results were provided to the Client at the time of the inspections.
-Within the areas of where the boreholes were advanced in, there is no record of engineered fill being placed and inspected by Cambium.
-However, based on visual observations, the existing ground conditions were disturbed and had evidence of being disturbed by construction equipment.
-Therefore, with the constant movement of the existing native material or imported fill materials, encountering disturbed or reworked native soils within the first few metres of each borehole advanced at the Site is a possibility.
+It is understood that the Site has undergone grade changes since the

+2018 geotechnical investigation conducted by Cambium with the import and placement of engineered fill throughout the Site.
+Cambium conducted full time inspection and compaction testing during the placement of engineered fill in 2019 and 2020 (Cambium reference number: 7468-002) with the findings, the placement locations and compaction testing results provided to the Client at the time of the inspections.
+Engineered fill inspections and compaction testing was conducted within the vicinity of BH504-24 for the ESC basin that was constructed north of this borehole location.
+Approximately 4.0 to 5.0 m of engineered fill was placed along the southern extents of the ESC basin and approximately 0.4 to 0.8 m of additional fill is expected to be placed during future earthworks operations.
+Therefore, as the site grading conducted throughout the site consisted of placement of the existing native material from the site or imported fill materials, as well as the construction of the ESC basin that is located between BH501-24, BH502-24 and BH504-24, the material encountered within the first few meters of each borehole likely consists of disturbed or reworked native soils.
 The composition of the non-cohesive imported fill or disturbed/reworked native materials ranged from a silty sand to sandy silt material in all boreholes advanced at the Site.
 The soils were predominantly brown to grey in colour and were generally moist during the investigation.

 SPT N values within disturbed/reworked native deposits generally ranged between 6 and 9, indicating loose relative density.
-Organics were noted within the imported fill or disturbed/reworked native soils of BH401-24 to BH403-24; which are mostly present from the caved material due to the drilling method (i.e., use of solid stem augers).
+Organics were noted within the imported fill or disturbed/reworked native soils in BH502-24 and BH504-24; which are mostly present from the caved material due to the drilling method (i.e., use of solid stem augers).

-Natural moisture contents in the non-cohesive deposits ranged between 8.3% and 15.9% based on laboratory testing.
+Natural moisture contents in the non-cohesive deposits ranged between 6.5% and 12.2% based on laboratory testing.